tscanlin/developers.optimizely.com/src/content/javascript/personalization/index.md

 ### "Get" Modules

 In addition to updating the `push` API, Optimizely Personalization also exposes a new function, `window['optimizely'].get()`.
 This function allows you to access several useful properties and utilities within the context of custom code.
-Please note that unlike `push`, `get` may only be used after the Optimizely snippet has loaded (either in Optimizely custom code, or in your page code AFTER the Optimizely snippet).
+Please note that unlike `push`, `get` may only be used after the Optimizely snippet has loaded (either in Optimizely custom code, or in your page code *after* the Optimizely snippet).

 *Note:* `optimizely.get` is not available from [Project Javascript](https://help.optimizely.com/hc/en-us/articles/202480860-Project-Settings-JavaScript-jQuery#project_javascript).